Jorts (cat): Office events

 Jorts is described by the Reddit thread as being unable to perform common daily tasks such as opening doors, whereas Jean is described as a comparatively smart cat who helps Jorts.

 According to the post, to prevent Jorts from being trapped behind doors, staff in the office space purchased a doorstop.
-Another staff member, alias "Pam," objected to this.
+Another staff member, alias "Pam", objected to this.
 Pam then compiled a list of training tasks for Jorts in the office, which was met with disagreement by other staff, who said that Jorts would not learn due to his low intellect.
-When a member of the office staff asserted that "you can't expect Jean's tortoiseshell smarts from orange cat Jorts," Pam stated that this was "perpetuating ethnic stereotypes by saying orange cats are dumb."
+When a member of the office staff asserted that "you can't expect Jean's tortoiseshell smarts from orange cat Jorts", Pam stated that this was "perpetuating ethnic stereotypes by saying orange cats are dumb".
 Pam reportedly requested racial sensitivity training before agreeing to return to work.
 "Jorts", "Jean", and "Pam" were stated to be pseudonyms to preserve the anonymity of the workforce.
-Later, Jorts' Twitter account stated that Jorts and Jean were the cats' real names.
+Later, Jorts's Twitter account stated that Jorts and Jean were the cats' real names.

 According to an update on Reddit by the original poster, the events led to the involvement of human resources management at the workplace.
 Discussions with human resources led to the discovery that Pam had been applying margarine to Jorts in an attempt to motivate him to groom himself more effectively.
 These events were anonymously posted in December 2021 to Reddit's "Am I the Asshole" subreddit.
 An agreement was ultimately reached to resolve the dispute.

-In January 2022, critique linking Jorts' lack of intelligence and apparent poor life skills to the color of his coat was refuted by the chief medical officer of San Diego Humane Society.
+In January 2022, critique linking Jorts' lack of intelligence and apparent poor life skills to the color of his coat was refuted by the chief medical officer of the San Diego Humane Society.